GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 Key observations:

-- Single-GPU instances typically don’t include InfiniBand at Lambda, RunPod, and Hyperstack.
+• Single-GPU instances typically don’t include a high-speed fabric at Lambda, RunPod, and Hyperstack.
 You need to provision cluster configurations.

 Storage Options

 Training workloads need three types of storage: block storage for OS and application data, object storage for datasets and checkpoints, and shared filesystems for multi-node data access.
-This table describes publicly available offerings; bespoke buildouts (Tier 1) integrate customer-specified storage (VAST, WEKA, DDN, etc.).
+This table describes what a self-service user can actually provision.
+The “Self-service shared FS” column is deliberately strict: many providers announce VAST Data or WEKA partnerships, but at most of them those are reserved or bespoke configurations, not something exposed in the on-demand product.
+See the note below the table.

 Key observations:

-- Shared filesystem is critical for multi-node training: Without it, you need to copy data to each node’s local storage or stream from object storage.
+• Shared filesystem is critical for multi-node training.
+Without it, you copy data to each node’s local storage or stream from object storage.

 Orchestration & Platform